ankihg/weather-report/README.md

 - Associate an id with server requests for more coherent logging

 ## Future improvements
-- Refresh forecast periodically to provide up-to-data data to users
+- Refresh forecast periodically to provide up-to-date data to users
 - Improve location input by allowing users to input coordinates or zip code
 - Optimize layout to react to mobile devices (Currently usable but not ideal)
 - Write units selection and city suggestions to local storage to load at future visits